egemenokte/Programming_Civil_Engineers/README.md

 #Programming for (Civil) Engineers

-Welcome to the GitHub repository for CEE 244: Programming for Engineers, offered by the Department of Civil and Environmental Engineering at UMass Amherst.
-This course introduces essential programming concepts and applications tailored for engineers, using Python as the primary language.
-While the course content is sometimes tailored for Civil Engineers, it covers the essentials of programming concepts that all engineers could benefit from.
+Welcome to the GitHub repository for CEE 244: Programming for Engineers, a course offered by the Department of Civil and Environmental Engineering at UMass Amherst.
+This course introduces essential programming concepts and practical applications for engineers, using Python as the primary language.
+The course utilizes Google Colab as an accessible, cloud-based programming interface.
+While the examples and exercises are occasionally tailored to Civil Engineering contexts, the foundational programming concepts covered are broadly applicable and beneficial for all engineers.

 ## Table of Contents